 Risks Factors for Prostate Cancer

-The specific cause of prostate cancer is unknown, although it is believed to be a combination of hereditary, hormonal and environmental factors.
-Certain factors may cause individuals to be at a higher risk for developing prostate cancer, including:
+The specific cause of prostate cancer is unknown, although a combination of hereditary, hormonal and environmental factors is suspected.
+Certain factors cause men to be at higher risk for developing prostate cancer, including the following:

 - Family history of prostate cancer

 - Diet high in fat and sugar

 Many patients with prostate cancer do not have any noticeable symptoms while it is in its early stages.
 As the disease progresses, however, patients may experience the following: